Stevie Nicks: 2002–2009: Say You Will, Crystal Visions, and Soundstage Sessions

 In 2001, Fleetwood Mac began work on a new studio album, though this time without Christine McVie, leaving Nicks as the sole woman in the band for the first time.
-After the end of her solo tour, Nicks convened with the other members of the band for recording during 2002.

-Say You Will was released in April 2003 and met with commercial success but mixed reviews.
-Nicks joined the group to support the album with a world tour lasting until September 2004.
+After the end of her solo tour, Nicks convened with the other members of the band for recording a new album, Say You Will, which was released in April 2003 and met with commercial success, but mixed reviews.
+Nicks joined the group to support the album with the Say You Will Tour, which lasted until September 2004.

-She has subsequently stated in several interviews that she was not happy with the album or the successful world tour that followed, citing production disputes with Buckingham as a core factor, as well as the absence of fellow female band member Christine McVie.
+She subsequently stated in interviews that she was not happy with the album or world tour that followed, citing production disputes with Buckingham as a core factor, as well as the absence of fellow female band member Christine McVie.
 A documentary of the making of the album, Destiny Rules, was released on DVD in 2004 and chronicles the sometimes-turbulent relationships between band members, especially Buckingham and Nicks, during that time in the studio.

 After a few months' respite from the Say You Will tour, Nicks did a four-night stint in May 2005 at Caesars Palace in Las Vegas, and then did 10 shows with Don Henley dubbed the Two Voices tour.
 During the summer of 2005, Nicks continued doing solo shows (Gold Dust tour) with pop singer Vanessa Carlton as the opening act, playing over 20 dates nationwide.

 On March 27, 2007, Reprise Records released Crystal Visions – The Very Best of Stevie Nicks in the U.S. The album debuted at number 21 on the Billboard 200 albums chart.

 The compilation includes her hit singles, a dance remix, and one new track, a live version of Led Zeppelin's "Rock and Roll".
-Two versions of this album were made, one with just the audio CD and a deluxe version which includes a DVD featuring all of Nicks' music videos with audio commentary from Nicks herself, as well as rare footage from the Bella Donna recording sessions.
+Two versions of this album were made, one with just the audio CD and a deluxe version that includes a DVD featuring all of Nicks's music videos with audio commentary from Nicks herself, as well as rare footage from the Bella Donna recording sessions.

-A tour with Chris Isaak, opening in Concord, California on May 17, 2007, supported the release.
+A tour with Chris Isaak, opening in Concord, California, on May 17, 2007, supported the release.